wcasanova/watchfromcli/README.md

 watch.sh
 ========

-A wrapper for mpv/MPlayer to run video files easy via CLI.
+A wrapper for mpv/MPlayer to run videos easy via CLI.